hubmapconsortium-graveyard/prov-vis/README.md

 This repo is bootstrapped with [NWB](https://github.com/insin/nwb/blob/master/docs/guides/ReactComponents.md).

-To use the live development server:
+To use the live live React demo:
 ```
 npm start
 ```